Tim-Jackins/git-lessons/engineering/2_hello_github.md

 git remote add origin <URL from GitHub>
 ```

-`origin` is that name that we are assigning to the remote.
-You can name your remote anything but for the sake of convention, we are calling it origin.
+`origin` is the name that we are assigning to our remote.
+If you add other remotes later you would switch out `origin` for a different name when you run this command.

 So now let's push our local repository to the remote.